-The Kikk Monastery Museum, which meets all modern scientific requirements and international standards, was opened in May 1998.
-It presents a rich collection of church utensils, old maps, engravings, antiquities and many other objects of the island's cultural heritage.
-Most of the church utensils, such as vestments, icons, books and manuscripts, were kept before the opening of the museum in the monastery, but there are also exhibits in the museum that were abducted in the past, taken from Cyprus abroad, and now bought at auctions And returned home.
-In the monastery there is a workshop for the restoration of manuscripts, icons and monastic shrines, the masters of which exert much effort to preserve the richest collection of the monastery.
+The museum of the Kikk monastery, meeting all modern scientific requirements and international standards, was opened in May 1998.
+It features a rich collection of church utensils, old geographic maps, engravings, antiquities and many other objects of the island's cultural heritage.
+Most of the church utensils, such as vestments, icons, books and manuscripts, were kept before the opening of the museum in the monastery, but there are also exhibits in the museum that were abducted in the past, exported from Cyprus abroad, and now bought at auctions and returned home.
+In the monastery there is a workshop for the restoration of manuscripts, icons and monastic shrines, the masters of which make a lot of efforts to preserve the richest collection of the monastery.

 The décor of the hall is complemented with mosaic pieces of marble, depicting symbolic subjects, and stone bas-reliefs.
 The atmosphere of the richly decorated exhibition hall, specially highlighted, the sound of Byzantine chants, unique exhibits, most of which are made of precious materials: gold, silver, enamel, ivory, silk, porphyry, pearls and other precious stones-help the visitor mentally move In ancient times and recreate in his presentation the glory and grandeur of Hellenism and Orthodoxy.